synapsecns/sanguine/README.md

 In order to minimize risks coming from extraneous dependencies or supply chain attacks in a production like enviornment, all distributed images are built as [scratch](https://hub.docker.com/_/scratch) or [distroless](https://github.com/GoogleContainerTools/distroless#distroless-container-images) images.
 Builder containers are also not used to restrict the build enviornment to the [goreleaser container](https://github.com/synapsecns/sanguine/pkgs/container/sanguine-goreleaser).
 All production images are kept in the `docker/` file as `[dir].Dockerfile`.
 Local

-# Adding a new go module
+# Adding a new Go Module

 If you need to make a new go module, here are the steps to follow: